JosephVitko/artifact2/README.md

 http://chefsdictionary.ga

 Todo:
-Switch API calls to new domain josephvitko.com
+Switch API calls to new domain josephvitko.com,
-Add ability to add/update words directly on the website for admins Auto-sorting of words alphabetically
+Add ability to add/update words directly on the website for admins, Auto-sorting of words alphabetically